News

 Dec 01, 2016

-The authors say they were “particularly interested in communication issues during clinical encounters and around sensitive communication that needs to occur when things go wrong,” as discussed in the CRICO Strategies 2015 benchmarking report, “Malpractice Risks in Communication Failures.”
+The authors say they were “particularly interested in communication issues during clinical encounters and around sensitive communication that needs to occur when things go wrong,” as discussed in the CRICO Strategies (now Candello) 2015 benchmarking report, “Malpractice Risks in Communication Failures.”

 Citation for the Full-text Article